juanberdugoUCH/apitesting/README.md

 ### Bundle

-After cloning this repository, navigate to the foundry_acceptance_tests directory in Terminal.
+After cloning this repository, navigate to the ruby-capybara-framework directory in Terminal.
 Use bundler to install dependencies from the gemfile:

 ```bash
 gem install bundler